Iowa

 Iowa imposes a corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.

-Iowa imposes a sales and use tax on religious organizations’ sales but generally provides a broad and comprehensive, entity-based tax exemption for 501(c)(3) religious organizations’ sales upon application.
+Iowa imposes a sales and use tax on religious organizations’ sales but generally provides a broad and comprehensive, automatic tax exemption for 501(c)(3) religious organizations’ sales.

-Iowa imposes a sales and use tax on religious organizations’ purchases and only provides limited exemptions for certain items.
+Iowa imposes a sales and use tax on religious organizations’ purchases and only provides limited exemptions for certain organizations.

 Iowa imposes property tax but, upon application, generally provides an exemption to religious organizations for property used for religious and/or charitable purposes.